The Main Website Mirror: What It Is, Why It's Needed, and How to Set It Up

 Choosing the Main Mirror

-When using multiple mirrors, it’s essential to choose a primary URL to avoid confusion for search engines, which could lead to duplicate content penalties.
-The decision between using a domain with or without the www prefix depends on several factors:
+When using multiple mirrors, it's important to choose a primary URL to avoid search engine confusion, which can lead to duplicate content penalties.
+You must decide whether to use a domain with or without the www prefix.
+Here's a comparison to help guide your decision:

 Familiarity & Trust More familiar and trusted (e.g., www.google.com) More modern and minimalistic (e.g., twitter.com)